 What is HIV?

-Human immunodeficiency virus (HIV) is the virus that causes acquired immune deficiency syndrome (AIDS).
+Human immunodeficiency virus (HIV) is the virus that causes AIDS.
 HIV infection means that the body's immune system may not fight off infections very well.
 Your child's body may not be able to fight back against illness, even a simple cold.
-Additional care is needed for a child with HIV in order to help him or her remain healthy.
+Additional care is needed for a child with HIV to help him or her remain healthy.

 How can you keep your child with HIV healthy?

-Keeping healthy habits is the best way a child can prevent illness.
+Keeping healthy habits can prevent illness.
 Other ways you can help your child stay healthy include the following:

-Give your child three balanced meals a day and healthy snacks.
-If you have questions about choosing healthy foods for your child, ask your child's doctor or a dietitian.
+Give your child 3 balanced meals a day and healthy snacks.
+If you have questions about choosing healthy foods for your child, ask your child's healthcare provider or a dietitian.

 A dietitian can also help if your child has special feeding or eating problems, such as mouth sores, that make eating painful.

 It's a good idea to be aware of any potential food interactions with your child's medicines.

 Skin care.
 When your child has a cut or sore, the skin is open to germs and can become infected.
 Taking good care of your child's skin helps prevent infections and may help to keep your child healthy.
 Consider the following when caring for your child's skin: